- Infectious diseases

 - Reaction to the vaccine.
 Some people experience muscle aches and fever for a day or two after receiving a flu shot.
 This may be a side effect of your body's production of protective antibodies.
 The nasal vaccine can cause runny nose, headache and sore throat.

 - Mismatched flu viruses.
 In some years, the influenza viruses used for the vaccine don't match the viruses circulating during the flu season.
-If this occurs, your flu shot won't protect you.
+If this occurs, your flu shot will be less effective, but may still offer some protection.

 - Other illnesses.
 Many other diseases, such as the common cold, also produce flu-like symptoms.
 So you may think you have the flu when you actually don't.